 If you’re confused how credit cards and transfer partners work, you can sign up for our travel concierge and get unlimited consultation for one full year.

 Going back, we do recommend signing up for any of their Delta SkyMiles credit cards to fully maximize the benefits of the SkyMiles rewards program.
-For example, if you sign up for the Gold Delta SkyMiles Credit Card from American Express, you’ll get a bonus. these miles that you can use directly to cover Delta flight costs which can eventually add up to your MQDs, MQMs, and MQSs.
+For example, if you sign up for the Gold Delta SkyMiles Credit Card from American Express, you’ll get bonus miles that you can use directly to cover Delta flight costs which can eventually add up to your MQDs, MQMs, and MQSs.